Nissau96/ALXprodev-Devops/README.md

 #### `batchProcessing-0x02`

 - **Objective**: Fetches data for a list of Pokémon, saving each to a separate file.
+Includes robust error handling with a retry mechanism (up to 3 attempts) for failed requests.
 - **Run**: `./Advanced_shell/batchProcessing-0x02`
 - **Outcome**: Creates a `pokemon_data/` directory populated with JSON files (e.g., `bulbasaur.json`).